Alice Harnoncourt: Life and career

 Born on 26 September 1930 in Vienna, Alice Hoffelner studied violin and other stringed instruments.
 She first pursued a career as a soloist, but then became interested in Baroque violin, and studied it with Josef Mertin, together with her future husband Nikolaus Harnoncourt.
 In 1953, they married and founded the period instrument ensemble Concentus Musicus Wien (CMW).
+They played in a 1954 performance of works by Monteverdi conducted by Paul Hindemith.
+The official debut was at the Palais Schwarzenberg in Vienna in 1957.
+The ensemble achieved a concert series at the Musikverein and became the orchestra of the Styriarte festival.
 Their ensemble strongly influenced and changed the performance and recording of early music by contemporary musicians, as it emphasized the use of period instruments, and knowledge about how to play them.
 She was the ensemble's concertmaster and often played as a soloist, until 1985.

 Until 1968, she performed on a Jakob Stainer violin made in 1658.
 She switched to an instrument of 1665 vintage, also by a maker from the Absam region of Austria.
 In addition to baroque violin, she performed on the pardessus de viole (the smallest form of the viola da gamba), viola and viola d'amore.
 She continued to perform with the CMW until her husband's retirement from conducting in December 2015, when she also retired from the ensemble.